realrubberduckdev/dp-blog/src/content/cosmosdb-transactional.md

 TransactionalBatch batch = container.CreateTransactionalBatch(new PartitionKey(customer.PartitionKey))
 ```

-So when we try to get the container, we have specify the `PartitionKey` too as the second argument.
+So when we try to get the container, we have to specify the `PartitionKey` too as the second argument.
 ```
 var container = await database.CreateContainerIfNotExistsAsync("CustomerInfo", "/id");
 ```